 A separate elevated arched hallway for the royal ladies was built.
 The mosque is decorated with magnificent intricate carvings, calligraphic inscriptions and non-calligraphic surface ornamentation.

 The complex designs included geometrical patterns, vegetation motifs, rosettes and abstract arabesque designs.
-This drawing shows part of the sanctuary interior together with three black basalt carved ‘mihrabs’ or prayer niches.
+This drawing shows part of the sanctuary interior together with three black basalts carved ‘mihrabs’ or prayer niches.

 Time has taken its toll on the mosque.
 The earthquake in the early 19th and 20th century has destroyed a part of the mosque.

 A visit to the Adina mosque can be done together with a visit to the ancient city of Gour.
-Also the Eklakhi mausoleum cane be visited along with the Adina mosque.
-A detailed travelogue of our visit to Gour can be seen in these 3 posts.
+Also, the Eklakhi mausoleum can be visited along with the Adina mosque.
+A detailed travelogue of our visit to Gour can be seen in the following post.

 Malda can be visited over a weekend.
 Visit Malda and marvel at the historic and archaeological sites that Malda has to offer.
 Moreover, also get to know the history of Bengal.

 Some Useful Facts about Adina Mosque, Malda

 - Eklakhi Mausoleum

 - Qutub Shahi Mosque

 - Adina Deer Park